acul009/svalin/readme.md

 A lot of this code is still being heavily worked and, is missing security checks and has not been reviewed.

+The current focus is getting this behemoth of a project working in any state.

+One the programm is usable, it's going to be time to slowly but surely improve everything.

-Feel free to browse the codebase and create issues for any problem you see.
+Feel free to browse the codebase and create issues for all problems you see.

 ## What is this ?